jmarkowski/secret-santa-mailer/README.md

 Make your desired modifications to the `config.py` configuration file.

-In it, you specify:
+In it, you must specify:

+*  The SMTP configuration and credentials.
 *  The list of secret santas.
-*  The email template.
+*  An email template.
 *  Optionally a lookup of anyone who should not be someone elses santa.